openstack/nova-specs/specs/ussuri/approved/flavor-extra-spec-validators.rst

 REST API impact
 ---------------

-We will add a REST API microversion to the ``POST flavors/{flavor_id}/os-extra_specs`` API to return HTTP 400 invalid flavor extra specs.
+We will add an API microversion to the ``flavors/{flavor_id}/os-extra_specs`` API to return HTTP 400 on invalid flavor extra specs.
 We will also add support for a ``validation`` query parameter to partially or fully disable this behavior, if necessary.

 Security impact
 ---------------